Wu-Tang Meets the Indie Culture

 Dreddy Krueger Presents...
 Think Differently Music: Wu-Tang Meets the Indie Culture is a compilation album by American hip-hop collective Wu-Tang Clan and its affiliates.
-It was released on October 18, 2005 via Think Differently Music Group and Babygrande Records.
+It was released on October 18, 2005, via Think Differently Music Group and Babygrande Records.
 Presented and executively produced by Dreddy Krueger, the main production was handled by Bronze Nazareth, Preservation, Allah Mathematics, DJ Noize, Fred Ones and RZA.
 It features contributions from several fellow independent hip-hop musicians, such as Byata, Del the Funky Homosapien, Ras Kass, Aesop Rock, Casual, C-Rayz Walz, Littles, MF Doom, Planet Asia, R.A. the Rugged Man, Roc Marciano, Sean Price, Sir Menelik, Tragedy Khadafi, Vast Aire and Vordul Mega among others, as well as narrations by Jim Jarmusch.
 The album was supported with two singles: "Biochemical Equation" b/w "Preservation" and "Lyrical Swords" b/w "Think Differently".
+Despite being a compilation album, "Wu-Tang Meets the Indie Culture" has been considered by many fans to be one of the group's best works, with the collaborations receiving acclaim.

 The Instrumentals version of the album was released on April 14, 2009.
 The Lost Files version was released on July 15, 2009, combining songs and beats recorded around 2005 and 2006 for Wu-Tang Meets the Indie Culture but were left off.
 The official follow-up album to Wu-Tang Meets the Indie Culture entitled Dreddy Kruger Presents...
 Think Differently Two: The Audio Film was released on February 7, 2020.